Caption: A cartoon Hubble diagram extending out to ∼ 300 Mpc.

 Hubble diagram

-Edwin Hubble (1889--1953) did.
+as Edwin Hubble (1889--1953) did.

-But is that observational
+But is the observational

 Hubble's law